pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 I tried really hard not to finish the robot before Gudari came back from school, but I did repair the wheel and set up WiFi on the Raspi.

-I spent the rest of the morning not doing ver much, helping with the new room upstairs, and checking out the suroundings.
+I spent the rest of the morning not doing very much, helping with the new room upstairs, and checking out the surroundings.

-When Gudari came back, we tried the PWM and creted some programs.
+When Gudari came back, we tried the PWM and created some programs.
 Then we decided to make a bumper out of some paper and tinfoil.
 So now the robot can [drive around](https://www.youtube.com/watch?v=pERpIgb1OWc) and back away from obstacles.